 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
 The University of Portsmouth is member of the Athena SWAN charter and an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote gender equality in science and create a better working environment for men and women.

 Stephen Hawking Fellowships

 The Stephen Hawking Fellowships will support and develop the next generation of visionary scientists in theoretical physics at the beginning of their career.
 UKRI are providing funding for five annual calls delivered jointly by EPSRC and STFC.
 Round two is currently open with a closing data of 18th November 2020.
 If interested in applying, please contact an ICG staff member with a connection to the proposed research and send a statement of interest to email@example.com by 14th October 2020 for full consideration.

 Please follow the link for further information – https://www.ukri.org/funding/funding-opportunities/stephen-hawking-fellowships/

 Ernest Rutherford Fellowships

 Ernest Rutherford Fellowships are five year fellowships funded by the STFC (formerly STFC Advanced Fellowships).
 The STFC deadline is September 2020.
 They are open to candidates of any nationality, but each institution is limited in the total number of applications it can support.
 The ICG will review potential applicants’ CVs and research proposals to determine which candidates it will support.
-Candidates should send a statement of interest, which may include their CV, to firstname.lastname@example.org as soon as possible, and by 31st July 2020 for full consideration.
+Candidates should send a statement of interest, which should include their CV and a draft research proposal, to firstname.lastname@example.org by 31st July 2020 for full consideration.